 I have also been lucky enough to have a lecturer who invited our subject librarian along to speak to the class about relevant library services.
 During this session, the librarian introduced the SAGE Research Methods database.
 While I have not yet had time to explore this in depth (and suspect what I am aware of is merely the tip of the iceberg), I am very excited by the ‘Project Planner’ function.
 It provides step-by-step instructions for all the questions and tasks that need to be thought through before undertaking a research project, starting from as basic as ‘why do research?’ through to ethics and data collection, the writing process, and even how to disseminate research across social media.
 As someone who is going to be tackling their master’s thesis next year, I see a lot of potential for this tool.
 Another great feature of this session was putting a face to the subject librarian who specialises in my field.
 I now know who she is, how to contact her, and what she is able to support me with.
 She also explained the interloan system, which I have since used.
 I had thought we were limited to what the library owned or subscribed to, but no!
 They can get almost any article my heart desires, often within a matter of hours!

 I think what is still yet to be developed in higher education is a clear pathway between students and the library; it seems to me that making that link falls down to individual lecturers and whether they deem these services valuable to promote to students.
 I would love to see ALL lecturers take on the role of disseminating library news and services, and not just suggesting but insisting on the use of software like EndNote.
 The library at my university does a great job with social media, but how can we bridge this gap even more so that students are not only aware of library services that are available to them, but are using them?
 We need to get to a place whereby the library is seen as a hub for developing information literacy skills, conducting research, and accessing all of the online tools, software and databases that support us all to learn, discover, and excel.

-Project Coordinator and Junior Researcher, Massey University
+Junior Researcher, Massey University